evagorasmakridis/starter-hugo-academic/content/publication/c10/index.md

 ---
-title: "Remote Estimation over Packet-Dropping Wireless Channels with Partial State Information"
+title: "HARQ-based Quantized Average Consensus over Unreliable Directed Network Topologies"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Ioannis Tzortzis
+- Neofytos Charalambous
 - admin
-- Charalambos D. Charalambous
+- Apostolos I. Rikos
 - Themistoklis Charalambous

 # Author notes (optional)